eflautt/ga-data-science/lessons/lesson-7/readme.md

 The first model, which is relatively flat, poorly explains roughly half the data.
 From our visual, it is clear that this is not a representative model.

-The second model, a single polynomial curve, well explains the general curve of our data.
+The second model, a single polynomial curve, helps explain the general curve of our data.
 While there is error, it is spread throughout the entire dataset, and if plotted, the residuals would likely be normally distributed.

 The last mode, (which is roughly a polynomial model up to the 13th power), is _overfit_ to the data.
 It matches each value perfectly.
 However, when attempting to predict new data it has not seen, we would expect this model to fail.

-Regularization, which introduces the weights to these coefficients, would help prevent this last model from being a perfect fit, and would generate a model that seemed more applicable to a wider set of data.
+Regularization, which introduces the weights to these coefficients, would help prevent this last model from being a perfect fit, and would generate a model that would be applicable to a wider set of data.

 #### Where Regularization Makes Sense
 Consider this: what happens to MSE if we just directly use a Lasso or Ridge Regression?

 ```python